ShacoSup/ml1_lol/README.md

 <img width="770" src="https://user-images.githubusercontent.com/92352445/184577266-474f39f1-5bac-493d-83a4-6c0d168a6d40.png">
 </p>

-According to the eigen value and the cumulative explained variance on the scree plot , I chose 4 components.
+According to the eigen value and the cumulative explained variance on the scree plot, I chose 4 components.

 ### 3.1.
 Model: Logistic Regression